Tobi-De/fuzzy-couscous/docs/guides/Task queues and schedulers.md

     The order matters, that's the order in which I would choose one of these packages.

 If you are using one of these you might want an automatic reload feature when files changes, you can use the `hupper` python package for that purpose.
-If your project was generated with fuzzy-couscous then it is already declared as a dev dependencies.
+If your project was generated with falco then it is already declared as a dev dependencies.